 Integration is an essential part of psychedelic therapy, and now there is a new scale for measuring psychedelic integration.

-A recent paper has been published with the first ever validated scales for measuring psychedelic integration.
+In 2022, a paper was published with the first ever validated scales for measuring psychedelic integration.
 Published in Frontiers in Psychology, the paper represents a step forward in the way that clinicians may apply and measure integration throughout psychedelic therapy.

 The Stages of Psychedelic Therapy